 4D Cityscape Gotham City Puzzle

-A rare word game that is both educational for kids and wildly entertaining for adults, Anaxi is a competitive vocabulary lesson for family game night that uses Venn diagrams — those things you kind of remember from high school.
-To play, one person picks 3 color-coded word cards and puts them together on the base.
+A rare holiday gift that is both educational for kids and wildly entertaining for adults, Anaxi is a competitive vocabulary lesson for family game night that uses Venn diagrams — those things you kind of remember from high school.
+To play, one person picks three color-coded word cards and puts them together on the base.
 After they start the timer, everybody writes down as many people, places, or things (or as English majors call them, nouns) that share those overlapping qualities.
 For example, Brown + Furry + Hilarious = Alf.
 If someone else said Alf (as they’re likely to do) the person who wrote down a unique answer like “a UPS truck driven by Zach Galifianakis” get a higher score.
-Play continues for 5 rounds and whomever possesses the strongest vocabulary wins.
+Play continues for 5 rounds and whoever possesses the strongest vocabulary wins.
 It’s probably going to be the person who uses whomever.